sabiransari1/assorted-bulb-9592/README.md

 - Make your desired contributions, whether it's implementing new features, fixing bugs, or improving existing functionality.
 - Commit and push your changes to your forked repository.
 - Submit a pull request, and we'll review your changes.

+## Report bugs
+If you encounter any bugs while using SAFAR, please let us know by opening an issue and providing details about the problem you experienced.
+Contribute code: If you're a developer and want to contribute to SAFAR's development, follow the instructions below to get started:

 ## Suggestions
 If you have ideas for updates or improvements but don't want to code them yourself, please open an issue to share your suggestions.
 We appreciate your input!